 *Similarweb provides conversion reports with this data; however, we can see the proxy using the platform for conversions.

-To understand volume, from Digital Research > Company Research > Website Analysis, enter a website you would like to analyze.
+To understand volume, from Research Intelligence > Company Research > Website Analysis, enter a website you would like to analyze.

 In the left menu, select Overview > Subdomains.